endormi/awesome-dj/README.md

 ## Building web applications ⛏

 Django's primary goal is to ease the creation of complex, database-driven websites.
-The framework emphasizes `"reusability"` and `"pluggability"` of components, less code, low coupling, rapid development, and the principle of don't repeat yourself.
+The framework emphasizes `"reusability"` and `"pluggability"` of components, less code, rapid development, and the principle of don't repeat yourself.
 Python is used throughout, even for settings files and data models.
-Django also provides an optional administrative create, read, update and delete interface that is generated dynamically through introspection and configured via admin models.
+Django also provides an optional administrative CRUD (create, read, update and delete) interface that is generated dynamically through introspection and configured via admin models.

 Django has adopted Python’s `“batteries included”` approach, the framework has everything necessary to develop a fully fledged application out of the box.

 You don’t need to spend hours customizing it to build a simple application or a prototype since all of the essentials are already available.
-But if you need additional features for a more complex app, there are well over 4,000 packages for Django to cover profiling, testing, and debugging.
+But if you need additional features for a more complex app, there are well over **4,000 packages** for Django to cover profiling, testing, and debugging.
 The framework also has tool packages for working with cutting-edge technology such as data analysis, AI, and machine learning.

 Django's structure mainly consists of: